Lone-Marner-Mortensen/kafka-scala-git-test/README.md

 change the default tasks in the top of build.gradle.
 Now you can type: docker ps, to see which containers have started.
 You should now be able to see that the producer produces messages that are automatically transferred to a postgres container.
-Just type: docker exec -it postgres bash -c 'psql -U postgres demo -c "select * from test1"' (or psql -h localhost -p 5432 -U postgres, if you have postgres installed).
+Just type: docker exec -it postgres bash -c 'psql -U postgres demo -c "select * from test1"' (you can also access the container by typing: psql -h localhost -p 5432 -U postgres, if you have postgres installed.
+Password = password, database = demo).
 If you want to start the stream or consumer container, you just have to type: gradle -t stream or gradle -t consumer.
 You can see what the consumer prints by typing: docker-compose -f docker-compose-consumer.yml logs consumer.

 Troubleshoot: If you get errors about port 5432 is already in use or conflicts with other docker-containers.